 We assess now the footprint of 3D effects by comparing the synthetic seismograms computed by 2D and 3D wave modelling.
 The data resulting from both simulations are shown in Figure 11(a-b).
 For better readability of far-offset traces, we weight the amplitudes by the absolute value of the offset.
 Both gathers have, of course, different amplitude versus offset variations due to the different kinds of sources used in 2D and 3D (line sources versus point sources).
 To bring the amplitudes of the gather resulting from 3D modeling to the same order as in case of its 2D equivalent, we scale the seismogram in Figure 11(b) by the factor of 15000.
 The RMS amplitude variation with offset curves are presented in Figure 11(c).
 Apart from this different amplitude behaviour, both gathers look similar at the first sight.
-To better visualize potential 3D kinematic effects, we interleave 20 traces from one gather with the following 20 traces from another one and we normalize each trace using RMS value.
+To better visualize potential 3D kinematic effects, we interleave 20 traces from one gather with the following 20 traces from another one.
 As a result, we obtain the gather presented in Figure 11(c) (the blue-shaded phases correspond to the 2D modelling).
 Not surprisingly, the mismatch between the two sets of seismograms increases in general with increasing offset and time.
-For instance, the difference between the first-arrival traveltimes for the Pn wave is reaching ~ 150 ms at far offset (70 km - 90 km offset).
-However, we also clearly see small time shifts at short and intermediate offsets and more significant time mismatches for the complex package of reflections between 20 km and 60 km offset magnified in the inset in Figure 11(c).
-To better understand how the wavefield propagates within the 3D target during the simulation, we extract snapshots every 2.5 s at 10 km depth (see black dotted line in Figure 9 for the depth-slice location).
-For comparison, we also perform 3D modelling in the 2.5D version of the inline section number 2601.
-Depth-slices extracted from the V_n 3D and 2.5D models are presented in Figure 12(a).
+For instance, the difference between the first-arrival traveltimes for the Pn wave is reaching \sim 150 ms at far offset (70 km - 90 km offset).
+However, we also clearly see small time shifts at short and intermediate offsets and more significant time mismatches for the complex package of reflections magnified in the inset in Figure 11(c).

+To better understand how the wavefield propagates within the 3D target during the simulation, we extract snapshots every $2.5 \, \mathrm{s}$ at $10 \, \mathrm{km}$ depth (see black dotted line in Figure 9 for the depth-slice location).
+For comparison, we also perform 3D modelling in the $2.5 \, \mathrm{D}$ version of the inline section number 2601.
+Depth-slices extracted from the V_p 3D and $2.5 \, \mathrm{D}$ models are presented in Figure 12(a).
 The corresponding snapshots are displayed in Figure 12(b-1).
-The lower-half of each panel (the blue-shaded phases) presents the respective snapshot from the wavefield modelling performed within 2.5D model.
-It is clear, that with increasing time and offset-distance, the wavefield simulated in the 3D target becomes more and more complex - differs more as compared to the 2.5D counterpart.
+The lower-half of each panel (blue-shaded phases) presents the respective snapshot from the wavefield modelling performed within $2.5 \, \mathrm{D}$ model.
+It is clear, that with increasing time and offset-distance, the wavefield simulated in the 3D target differs more as compared to the $2.5 \, \mathrm{D}$ counterpart.
 In particular, while the blue-shaded wavefield is symmetric with respect to the shooting profile, the wavefield computed in the 3D target shows evidence of significant off-plane propagation.
 This is indicated both by the slant appearance of the first arrival wave (Figure 12(d-f)), as well as the shape and the spatial location of the reflections.
-In Figure 12(m), we show analogous comparison as in Figure 11(c) between 3D and 2.5D seismograms.
-Although the 2.5D data fit better than pure 2D data to their the 3D counterparts data than the 2D counterpart (probably due to the consistent pointsource implementation for 2.5D and 3D modelling), the phase shifts between far-offset traces can still be observed.
-There is also visible mismatch in therms of amplitude and phase terms of later arrivals phase alignment between the traces from in the 560 inset containing complex reflections package.
+In Figure 12(m), we show analogous comparison as in Figure 11(c) between 3D and $2.5 \, \mathrm{D}$ seismograms.
+Although the $2.5 \, \mathrm{D}$ data fit better the 3D data than the 2D counterpart (probably due to the consistent point-source implementation for $2.5 \, \mathrm{D}$ and 3D modelling), the phase shifts between far-offset traces can still be observed.
+There is also visible mismatch in terms of later arrivals phase alignment between the traces in the inset containing complex reflections package.